PyDAP as a client#

 <DatasetType with children 'COADSX', 'COADSY', 'TIME', 'SST', 'AIRT', 'UWND', 'VWND'>

 Here we used the pydap.client.open_url function to open an OPeNDAP URL specifying the location of the dataset.
-When we access the remote dataset the function returns a DatasetType object, which is a Structure – a fancy dictionary that stores other variables.
+When we access the remote dataset the function returns a DatasetType object, which is a fancy dictionary that stores other variables.
 We can check the names of the store variables like we would do with a Python dictionary:

 Another useful way to inspect the dataset is the .tree() method, which provides an in-depth inspection of your dataset